-Building a Serverless JAMStack app with FaunaDB Cloud: Part 1
+Building a Serverless JAMStack app with Fauna: Part 1

 I’ve written a handful of articles about this code and the access control pattern it uses in previous blogs.
-Moving forward I’ll group articles related to this code example as a series: Building a Serverless JAMStack App with FaunaDB Cloud.
-This app focuses on real world usage of FaunaDB, including database schemas and access control.
-Access control can eat up a lot of time in the early phases of an app, so by making a template available, you can can jump directly into writing code that works with your business objects, instead of spending energy implementing login.
+Moving forward I’ll group articles related to this code example as a series: Building a Serverless JAMStack App with Fauna.
+This app focuses on real-world usage of Fauna, including database schemas and access control.
+Access control can eat up a lot of time in the early phases of an app, so by making a template available, you can jump directly into writing code that works with your business objects, instead of spending energy implementing login.

 You can see a screencast of his work here: